juanppalacios/map_dev/README.md

+# Note: work-in-progress

 # Getting Started

-First, you need to connect the msp432 board using `openocd`
+First, you need to connect the msp432 board using `openocd`.
+Compile your code and launch openocd:

 ```bash
 >$ make
 >$ openocd -f board/ti_msp432_launchpad.cfg
 ```

-Now, we need to open a new terminal to run flash our binary onto hardware
+Now, we need to open a new terminal to flash our binary onto the MSP432.

 ```bash
 >$ arm-none-eabi-gdb